Alexandria's founded by Alexander

 With peace restored in central Greece, Philip could and should now focus on the Peloponnese where Sparta still had the power (and probably the ambition) to create an uproar – something the king could do without if he were to cross over to Asia.
 The Spartans remained stubborn and since Philip did not want to engage in another war, he simply isolated Sparta by winning the surrounding states to his cause.
 Simple but effective.

 That winter, Philip summoned all the Greek states to send their delegates to Corinth.
 There was nothing else they could do but comply and soon the Community of the Greeks (to koinon ton Hellenon) was born, the treaty we call The League of Corinth.
-I’m amazed how timely and topical the concept and the language of this treaty sounds!
+I’m amazed at how timely and topical the concept and the language of this treaty sounds!
 Our European “Union” can still learn from this and I feel it is worth to take a closer look of its contents.

 [picture graciously shared by Jim]